Trade Forex Trading

 This risk:reward ratio method is used to increase the profitability of an investment strategy by trading only when you have the potential to make more than 3 times more on a trade than what you are risking on that trade.

-If you invest using a high risk reward ratio of 3:1 or more, you significantly increase your chances of becoming profitable in the long run.
-Chart below shows you how:
+If you invest using a high risk-reward ratio of 3:1 or more, you greatly increase your chances of becoming profitable in the long run.
+Chart below indicates to you how:

-Reward to Risk Chart - Money Management Methods - Account Management - Money Management Methods
+Reward : Risk Chart - Funds Management Methods - Account Management - Funds Management Methods

-In the first example, you can see that even if you only won 50% of your trade transactions in your account, you would still make a profit of $10,000.
+In the first illustration, you as a trader can make the observation that even if you only won 50 % of your trades in your trading account, you would still make a profit of $10,000.

-Even if your win rate went lower to about 30% you would still end up profitable - Account Management Principle - Money Management.
+Even if your win rate went lower to about 30% you'd still end up profitable - Account Management Principle - Money Management.

-Just remember that whenever you have a good risk to reward ratio, your chances of being profitable as a trader are much greater even if you have a lower win percentage for your strategy.
+Just remember that whenever you've got a good risk to reward ratio, your chances of being profitable as a trader are much greater even if you have a lower win percentage for your strategy.

-Never use a risk : reward ratio where you can lose more pips one forex trade than you plan to make on that trade.
-It does not make sense to risk 1,000 dollars in order to make only 100 dollars.
+Never use a risk to reward ratio where you as a trader can lose more pips one forex trade than you plan to make on that trade.
+It doesn't make sense to risk $1,000 in order and so as to make only $100 dollars.

 Because you have to win 10 times more to make the 1,000 dollars back.
-If you ONLY lose once you have to give back all your profits for all your 10 trades.
+If you as a currency trader lose ONLY once you've to give back all your profits for all your 10 trades.

-This type of investment strategy makes no sense & you will lose on the long term.
+This type of investment trading strategy makes no sense and you'll lose on the long term.

 Percentage Risk Method - Account Management Methods

-The percent risk method is a method where you risk the same percentage of your account balance per every single trade transaction - Account Management Techniques.
+The percent risk method is a method where you risk the same percentage of your account equity balance per every single trade transaction - Account Management Methods.

-Percentage risk based money management method says that there will be a certain percentage of your account equity balance that is at risk per trade.
-To calculate the percent risk per each forex trade transaction, you need to know 2 things, the percentage risk that you've chosen and lot size of an open forex order so as to calculate where to put the stop loss order.
-Since the risk percent is known, we shall use it to calculate the lot size of the trade order to be placed in the market, this is known as position size.
+Percentage risk based money management method says that there will be a certain percentage of your equity balance that is at risk per trade.
+To calculate the percent risk per each forex transaction, you need to know 2 things, the percentage risk that you've chosen and lot size of an open forex order so as to calculate where to put the stop loss order.
+Since the risk percent is known, we shall use it to calculate the position size of the trading order to be placed on the market, this is referred to as position size.

 Example

-If you have an account balance of $50,000 in your account and the risk percent you use is 2%
+If you as trader have an account balance of $50,000 in your account and the risk percent you use is 2%

 Then 2 % is equal to $1,000